lupyuen/nuttx-star64/README.md

 _Will NuttX work with the HDMI Display on Star64?_

 Let's find out!
-Maybe our code can be reused for PineTab-V's MIPI DSI Display Panel.
+Maybe our HDMI code will be reused for PineTab-V's MIPI DSI Display Panel.
 Here are the official docs...

 - [Display Subsystem](https://doc-en.rvspace.org/JH7110/TRM/JH7110_TRM/display_subsystem.html)